Outlier detection in network revenue management: Introduction and State of the Art

+Finally, analysts have several choices when tasked with forecast adjustment for network services.
+The best choice is not obvious, and we further quantify the impact of different potential adjustments on revenue in a simulation study, following concepts outlined in \citet{kimms2007simulation}.

-In summary, this paper contributes (i) a method for identifying network legs that will benefit from joint outlier detection; (ii) a method to aggregate outlier detection across any number of legs to create a ranked alert list; (iii) a demonstration of applicability on empirical railway booking data; (iv) a wide-ranging simulation study that evaluates the method's performance on various demand scenarios; (v) a study that quantifies the potential revenue improvement from adjusting the forecast to detected outlier demand.
+In summary, this paper contributes (i) a method for identifying network legs that will benefit from joint outlier detection and (ii) a method to aggregate outlier detection across any number of legs to create a ranked alert list.
+To thoroughly evaluate the proposed approach, we offer (iii) wide-ranging simulation studies to benchmark the method's outlier detection performance against and to quantify the potential revenue improvements from forecast adjustments and (iv) a demonstration of applicability on empirical railway booking data from Deutsche Bahn.